flueke/mvme/doc/sphinx/source/quickstart.rst

 is used to generate test data.
 Data readout is triggered by the module using IRQ1.

-..
-TODO: Add a second, periodic event to read out the event counter

 .. note::
   In this example an MDPP-16 with the SCP firmware is used but any **mesytec** VME module should work.
 For other modules the value written to the pulser